 Make no mistake: We didn’t actually plan a special trip to get here—though I wouldn’t necessarily put it past us—but as it just so happened the road we were taking up to South Dakota also passed through Alliance.

-Besides, I think I’ve mentioned before that this one is an automotive geek.
+Besides, I think I’ve mentioned before that my husband is an automotive geek.
 How could I deprive him of such an attraction?

 But Carhenge doesn’t stop at just cars.
 Oh, no, there’s a giant Spawning Salmon, too!